Spin gauge theory, duality and fermion pairing: String Higgs mechanism and the mass of

 This is thus exactly like the Higgs mechanism, but the gauge field which becomes massive is $B_{\mu\nu}$\,.
 We will call this the Higgs mechanism for strings, and distinguish it from the ``usual Higgs mechanism'', by which we will mean the Higgs field $\Phi$ getting a nonvanishing vev and the photon $A_\mu$ becoming massive.

 In the Higgs mechanism for strings, the mass of the $B_{\mu\nu}$ field is generated by the condensate of vortex loops.
 In analogy with the usual Higgs mechanism, we think of the state where loops have condensed as the ``true vacuum''.
 This state should be the global minimum of the energy in which both the Higgs field $\Phi$ and the string condensate field $\Psi[\Omega]$ are frozen at their respective nonvanishing vevs.
 If there is a Higgs mechanism for strings at work, there should be another state, a ``false vacuum'' in which $\langle\Psi[\Omega]\rangle = 0$\, and the $B_{\mu\nu}$ field is massless.
 This false vacuum state is clearly not a local minimum of the energy, so (semi)classical strings are unstable.
-In particular, the dualization procedure of Sec.~\ref{dual-string} can be done only in the true vacuum state where the strings are frozen.
-In the false vacuum state, the couplings and masses differ from their values at the true vacuum by quantum corrections.
+In particular, the dualization procedure of Sec.~\ref{dual-string} can be done only in the true vacuum state where the strings are frozen, i.e., fluctuations due to creation and annihilation of strings can be ignored.
+In general, the couplings and masses differ from their values at the true vacuum by quantum corrections\footnote{For example, we cannot write $M = qv\,.$}.
 The question now is whether a false vacuum state exists for $\Psi$\,, to which the answer is known, at least for the simpler theory with no fermions.